ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: System Backbone

 \section{System Backbone}

-To make all the sensors mentioned above work simultaneously on our robot, proper data communication, synchronization, powering, as well as an moving base is essential.
-In this section, we will introduce several main pieces of system hardware acting as the backbone infrastructure of sensing.
+To make all the sensors mentioned above work simultaneously on our robot, proper data communication, synchronization, powering, as well as a moving base are essential.
+In this section, we will introduce several main parts of the system hardware acting as the backbone infrastructure for our sensing platform.